Vendaarlia/vendaarlia/README.md

 # Hi there 👋, my name is Vendaarlia
 ![dungeon portal](https://github.com/Vendaarlia/vendaarlia/blob/main/img/202401302211.gif)

 As a self-taught frontend developer with a background in graphic design, I fuse the fundamentals of visual aesthetics with cutting-edge web development.
 My educational journey in graphic design instilled in me a deep understanding of visual appeal and the importance of best practices.
 Equipped with a keen visual sense and perspective, I leverage my academic exploration of visuals to enhance my approach to frontend development.
-I am particularly drawn to animation and simplistic interactions, whether to complement a concept or simply to dazzle audiences.
 My goal is to captivate viewers, striving to achieve a level of attraction that is truly mesmerizing.
 With each project, I aim to push the boundaries of visual innovation and create experiences that leave a lasting impression.

 ## Skills and Experience